-The legal service invoice is used to be paid for any type of counsel that is hired to provide advice, consultation, and representation.
-The client will generally pay a retainer to the attorney after an agreement has been made for services.
-The retainer acts as a commitment for the attorney to begin working, commonly a preset number (#) of hours, which may be sent to the client with this invoice and any additional receivables to the client.
+The legal service invoice is used to outline charges for any type of counsel that is hired to provide advice, consultation, and representation.
+The client and attorney usually agree on a retainer, which acts as a commitment for the attorney to begin working, commonly for a preset number (#) of hours, which may be invoiced to the client (along with any additional receivables) using this form.

 Table of Contents